GabrielLasso/syncro-solver/README.md

 # Addind other levels.
 The level 20 graph is defined in the `initializeLevel20` proc.
 You can define other graphs by adding more cells and changind the adjacency lists to find solutions for other levels.

-It is guaranteed that the solutuin found has minimum lenght.
+It is guaranteed that the solution found has minimum lenght.